Friday, 14 July 2023

 Consort : Sri Rajarajeswari

-The temple is facing west with entrances from West, North and South.
+The temple faces west with entrances from West, North, and South.
 Rajagopuram up to bases are on the North and South side.
 Two Rishabas with a Deepa sthambam are on the south side.
-A Rishabam, Balipeedam and Dwajasthambam are on the west side entrance.
-Stucco image of Shiva and Parvati are on the top of west side entrance.
-Moolavar is of swayambhu, installed on a natural spring. ( Spring – Bugga, Penna river ).
+A Rishabam, Balipeedam, and Dwajasthambam are on the west side entrance.
+Stucco images of Shiva and Parvati are on the top of the west side entrance.
+Moolavar is of swayambhu, installed on a natural spring.
+(Spring – Bugga, Penna River).
 There are no images in the koshtam.

-Ambal is in a separate temple and is facing west direction, like Moolavar.
+Ambal is in a separate temple, and faces west direction, like Moolavar.
 Sri Kothanda Ramar Sannidhi is facing South connected with Ambal Temple Mukha mandapam.

-In the praharam, Padas are ( believed to be of Rama ) under Sthala vruksham vanni Tree, A Shiva Lingam with rishabam, Navagrahas, Nagars, Veerabhadra and Chandikeswara.
+In the praharam, Padas are (believed to be of Rama) under the Sthala vruksham Vanni Tree, A Shiva Lingam with Rishabam, Navagrahas, Nagars, Veerabhadra and Chandikeswara.

 Chandikeswarar